18 May . 2016

 Fortunately, there are some proven ways to speed up the research and selection process and to help ensure that you find a quality builder who’s a good match to construct your new home.

 In addition to the 10 key steps below, you may also want to review the other recommended articles at the end of this piece.
-They offer questions to ask a builder, a comparison of custom and production home builders, and a guide to who does what in the process of building your new home.
+They offer questions to ask a builder and a comparison of custom and production home builders.
 Together, this advice can greatly speed your search for a builder and increase your confidence in that decision.

 10 Steps to Select the Right Builder